-PLSC 1610 Introduction to Political Thought: Power, Liberty, and Justice (4 Credits)
+PLSC 1610 Introduction to Political Thought (4 Credits)

 This course presents an introduction to some of the key ideas and questions in the study of politics.
 As an introductory course, it cannot present a systematic overview of the entire study of politics; rather, it seeks to introduce students to some central concerns in the study of politics.
 In this course we learn about the basic principles of human conduct in social contexts and explain how social scientific methods are used to understand these underlying principles.
 This course counts toward the Scientific Inquiry: Society and Culture requirement.